 Ultrasound is used to view internal organs as they function (in ‘real time’), and to assess blood flow through various vessels.
 Ultrasound procedures are often used to examine many parts of the body such as the abdomen, breasts, female pelvis, prostate, scrotum, thyroid and parathyroid glands, and the vascular system.
 During pregnancy, ultrasounds are performed to evaluate the development of the fetus.

 Technological advancements in the field of ultrasound now include images that can be made in a three-dimensional view and/or four-dimensional view.
 The added dimension of the 4D is motion, so that it is a 3D view with movement.
-4D ultrasound is predominantly used in obstetric scanning, giving amazing lifelike pictures to expectant parents.
-It is used to enhance visualization of fetal abnormalities, picked up by conventional imaging, such as cleft lip, so that parents can recognize what the doctors are describing.
+4D ultrasound is predominantly used in obstetric scanning and can be used to enhance visualization of fetal abnormalities, picked up by conventional imaging, such as cleft lip, so that parents can recognize what the doctors are describing.

 What are the different types of ultrasound scans?

 Different ultrasound techniques exist for different conditions.
 Examples of some of the more common types of ultrasound examinations include the following: